Rey276/RedditPushshiftAPI-DataCollection/README.md

 ## Introduction:
 This program is intended to search though Reddit for post submissions by a keyword specification.
 The program utalizes the Pushshift API and the API wrapper pmaw for data collection.
 The program also allows for specifying data results by a time period.

-## Using this program for Pushshift API for data collection:
+## Using this program for data collection:

 ### 1.)
 Installations:
 - Install pmaw, pandas and datetime packages in terminal(MacOS) or command prompt(Windows)